GoogleCloudPlatform/wsi-to-dicom-converter/README.md

 ##### debug
 Print debug messages: dimensions of levels, size of frames.
 ##### dropFirstRowAndColumn
-Start slicing from point (1,1) instead of (0,0) to avoid bug https://github.com/openslide/openslide/issues/268
+Drop first row and column of the source image in order to workaround bug https://github.com/openslide/openslide/issues/268

 ## Compiling from source